 - Unsalted butter.
-This needs to be at room temperature, and preferably not toooo room temperature.
+This needs to be at room temperature, and not too soft!

 - Creamy peanut butter.
 Jiff, Skippy, Peter Pan, etc. Do not use natural peanut butter, it contains too much oil.

 - All-purpose flour.
-IT MUST GET HEAT TREATED (aka baked) first.
-You cannot skip this step or you could make people sick.
+IT MUST GET HEAT TREATED first.
+You cannot skip this step or you could make people sick with food borne illness.

 - Sweetened condensed milk.
-This makes the cookie dough resemble fudge and keeps everything soft and moist.
+This makes the cookie dough resemble fudge and keeps everything soft and chewy.

 - Semi-sweet chocolate chips.
 Use normal or mini!
 Really whatever types and flavors of chips sounds good to you in the moment.

 - Flaky sea salt.
 Optional, but is a nice touch!